 St. Louis is a large city located in the state of Missouri.
-With a population of 317,421 people and 137 constituent neighborhoods, St. Louis is the second largest community in Missouri.
-Much of the housing stock in St. Louis was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 293,310 people and 166 constituent neighborhoods, St. Louis is the second largest community in Missouri.
+St. Louis has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that St. Louis has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.55% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 St. Louis is one of the most attractive larger cities for people who are young, single, educated, and upwardly-mobile career starters.
 This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
 Although St. Louis is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.

 St. Louis has a lot of people who ride the bus to and from work.
 In fact, for its size, St. Louis has quite a high level of public transit users.
 St. Louis’s need for inexpensive transportation options for its citizens is quite high.

 The population of St. Louis is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.01% of adults in St. Louis have a bachelor's degree or even advanced degree.